 Live slug pressure information by postcode at the touch of a button.

-Our app provides the opportunity to view location-specific live slug activity data, along with weather data from over 10,000 weather stations to help anticipate slug activity and plan pellet applications.
-Provides growers and agronomist another tool in making informed decisions on applying pellets.
+Available as an online tool or handy mobile APP, you can view location-specific live slug activity data, along with weather data from over 10,000 weather stations to help anticipate slug activity and plan pellet applications.
+Another useful tool to aid in making informed decisions on applying slug pellets.

 Find out more about Sluxx HP

 Hear all the facts you need to know about slug behaviour from Dr Gordon Port.
 Including most common species in UK crops and their feeding habits